-The American Express Platinum is our #1 pick for airport lounge access (read more about this card).
+The Platinum Card® from American Express is our #1 pick for airport lounge access (read more about this card).
 This card has the largest pool of unlimited lounge access, including American Express lounges, The Centurion Lounge, partner networks, Delta Sky Club, and Priority Pass Select lounges.

 To put that in perspective, the regular price on a Priority Pass membership for unlimited access to their network of lounges is $429 USD per year.
 By spending a bit more on this card, this access is included, but with a ton of other lounges and benefits.

-Even if you only used the lounge access once, you're also getting a huge welcome bonus of 75,000 points (which you can use towards flights, hotels, etc.), up to $200 in Uber credits annually, no foreign transaction fees (often 2.5% – 3% per transaction), and much more.
-In short, this is a great all-around credit card for travel, so if you frequently use the card and its benefits, you will more than make up for the annual fee.
+Even if you only used the lounge access once, you're also getting a huge bonus of 80,000 points (which you can use towards flights, hotels, etc.), up to $200 in Uber credits annually, no foreign transaction fees (often 2.5% – 3% per transaction), and much more.
+In short, this is a great all-around card for travel, so if you frequently use the card and its benefits, you will more than make up for the annual fee.
 Click here to read more about this card.